Access | ||

 As you complete your course, you may be asked to submit assignments directly in Canvas.

-- Click the title of an assignment from the list to open it.
+3. Click the assignment title from the list to open it.

-- Instructions will vary on how to submit your work from here, depending on the type of assignment.
+5. Instructions in Canvas will vary on how to submit your work from here, depending on the type of assignment.
 Instructors may set restrictions on the types of files you can upload.
 Make sure to check these in advance of your due date.

 Tips

-- You can also access your assignments through your Canvas Dashboard when you first log in or, if enabled in your course, through the syllabus, gradebook, calendar, or modules.
+• You can also access your assignments through your Canvas Dashboard when you first log in.
+If instructors enable it in your course, you may also have access to assignments through the syllabus, Canvas Gradebook, calendar, or modules.

-- Assignment file uploads are limited to 5GB and media uploads to 500MB.
-If you can submit using the Canvas text editor, the Kaltura (rainbow sun) icon in the text editor toolbar will let you include media up to 2GB.
+• Assignment uploads are limited to 5GB for files and 500MB for media.
+If you can submit using the Canvas text editor, the Kaltura (rainbow sun) icon in the text editor toolbar will let you upload media up to 2GB.

-- Some instructors may allow an unlimited number of attempts, so you can submit your assignment again.
+• Some instructors may allow an unlimited number of "attempts", so you can submit your assignment again up until the assignment's close date.
 If this option has been enabled, click "New Attempt" and follow the prompts.

 Participate in Canvas discussion boards